-Pressure measuring instruments for level measurement are characterised above all by their media resistance and their relatively small measuring ranges.
-A further requirement for submersible pressure sensors is that the medium must not enter neither the cable nor the sensor itself, even at submersion depths of several hundreds of metres.
-In hazardous applications, such as bore holes or refineries, the measuring instrument must feature the corresponding ignition protection type.
-For use in wells, shafts and bore holes, the design must be as slim as possible and there are high demands regarding the robustness of the (mostly very long) cable.
+For indirect level monitoring, pressure measuring instruments are used.
+Depending on the application, either a submersible pressure sensor is submersed into the tank or another pressure measuring instrument is attached to the bottom of the exterior of the tank and exposed to pressure of the tank contents through an opening in the bottom of the tank.
+With closed tanks, for the level monitoring, the gas pressure existing above the liquid in the tank must also be measured and be subtracted from the hydrostatic pressure.
+This can be carried out in two ways: either by using two independent pressure measuring instruments and then generating the pressure difference in the downstream control unit, or by using special differential pressure measuring instruments with two process connections designed for this application.
+Pressure measuring instruments for level monitoring are characterised above all by their media resistance and their relatively small measuring ranges.
+A further requirement for submersible pressure sensors is that the medium must not enter neither the cable nor the probe itself, even at submersion depths of several hundreds of metres.
+In hazardous applications, such as boreholes or refineries, the measuring instrument must feature the corresponding ignition protection type.
+For applications in wells, shafts and boreholes, the slimmest possible design is required and there are also high demands on the robustness of the (usually very long) cable.

 If not every filling height is important, as it is with continuous level measurement, a level switch can also be used for limit level detection.
 Here, only when a certain filling height in a vessel is reached - the limit level - is it recorded.
 Level limit switches feature a mechanical switch contact, in electronic design mainly a PNP or NPN transistor output, via which the measured value is output.

 A wide range of measuring technologies are also used for level switches.
 The following measuring principles can be used for limit level detection: